Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 So, by taking the altitude and duration into account, it is possible to find an option that can be beneficial to your training.

-With that all out the way, the timing of the altitude exposure against your race or target is important.
-The effects or window of the adaptations last three weeks when done correctly.
+Timing of the altitude exposure relative to your race or target is important.
+The effects or window of the adaptations lasts three weeks when done correctly.

 Once these sensations pass, athletes will enjoy another window period of two sometimes three weeks of good effects.
 This should benefit you, when doing a 3-week racing block or tour, for example.

-There are additional factors to be considered when going to train at altitude, such as adaptation to altitude, intensity of training, supplementation and duration to name a few.
+There are additional factors to be considered when going to train at altitude:

 Understanding this, it is recommended to factor in three days of adaptation when you arrive.
 You cannot simply go out on day 1 and smash it with an intensity session.
 This will have a negative effect and put you at a deficit for the remainder of your ‘camp’.

-Ways of monitoring these values would be to use a pulse oximetry meter; this is a non-invasive tool that attaches to you finger which reads the wavelengths of light reflected from the blood.
+One way to monitor these values is to use a pulse oximeter.
+This is a non-invasive tool that attaches to your finger.
+It reads the wavelengths of light reflected from the blood.
 Once values return to normal it will read between 96-100%.

 Another reason to monitor your blood, is to keep an eye on your iron levels.
 Iron absorption is poor at altitude and as such, iron supplementation will benefit your altitude training.
 It is important to start this supplementation 10 to 7 days before arriving at altitude.